Snowflake-Labs/sfquickstarts/site/sfguides/src/ingest_data_from_mongodb_to_snowflake/ingest_data_from_mongodb_to_snowflake.md

 author: Zachary Cie
-id: ingest_data_from_mongodb_to_snowflake
+id: mongodb_to_snowflake_cdc_data_replication_with_rivery
-summary: Ingest data from MongoDB to Snowflake with Rivery
+summary: MongoDB to Snowflake CDC Data Replication with Rivery
 categories: data-engineering,architecture-patterns,solution-examples,partner-integrations
 environments: web
 status: Published
 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
 tags: Data Engineering

-# Ingest data from MongoDB to Snowflake with Rivery
+# MongoDB to Snowflake CDC Data Replication with Rivery
 <!-- ------------------------ -->

 ## 1. Overview
 Duration: 1

 The ability to move MongoDB data into a Snowflake Data Warehouse is key to enabling meaningful analytics using a proper SQL interface.

+MongoDB addresses specific use cases where developers are building scalable applications with evolving data schemas.
+It is often used to host modern applications' operational data, where data storage and access patterns are highly optimized for fast write and retrieval, and many other factors like the availability and durability of data.
+To enable that functionality, MongoDB has its own recommended data model and access patterns which are not always as flexible as standard SQL for analytics purposes.

+While coming to analyzing the data, most users prefer a system with a proper SQL interface as almost all analysts are familiar with SQL and almost all existing reporting or visualization tools require a SQL interface to extract data.

+This is one of the key reasons that generate demand for replicating MongoDB data into a Snowflake data warehouse where data can be easily analyzed with proper SQL support.
+Other operational but relational databases such as SQL Server or PostgreSQL are sometimes used to store both transactional data and reporting data (in a separate schema) fulfilling the role of the data warehouse as well up to a certain limit.
+However with MongoDB's NoSQL schemaless nature, very early on it becomes important to move the data to Snowflake for meaningful analysis where data can not only be analyzed via SQL but also easily combined and modeled with other data sources.
+This type of analytics is crucial for application developers and product teams as they try to understand the usage patterns of their applications and how those could be improved to increase user satisfaction and conversion rates.

 For many organizations using MongoDB to store critical information such as their own product usage, it becomes increasingly important to get this data replicated in a near-real-time fashion.
 [Change Data Capture](https://rivery.io/blog/what-is-change-data-capture-cdc/) (CDC) is a design pattern to determine, track, capture, and deliver changes made to transactional databases such as MongoDB.
 CDC is an extremely efficient method to enable near real-time data replication to ensure analytics are done on fresh data.
+Other benefits of CDC include a reduced load on the operational database engine as well as the ability to replicate deleted records that cannot be replicated using standard batch SQL extraction methods.

-Given this need, we’ll use Rivery’s platform to rapidly build a data pipeline to continuously migrate data from MongoDB to Snowflake.
+Given this need, we'll use Rivery's platform to rapidly build a data pipeline to continuously migrate data from MongoDB to Snowflake.
 The primary method demonstrated in this quickstart is using MongoDB Change Streams - the MongoDB capability that powers CDC for MongoDB.
-If you’d like to move MongoDB data to Snowflake using SQL-based extractions, that option is possible as well and will be pointed out where applicable.
+If you'd like to move MongoDB data to Snowflake using SQL-based extractions, that option is possible as well and will be pointed out where applicable.

 ### Prerequisites:
 -   Access to a [Snowflake Account](https://signup.snowflake.com/)